Follow Us On

 4) Sleep:

 By race day, you and your body are tired.
 Plan out your week so that you get enough sleep before the big day.
 Being rested will keep you healthy and allow you to have a better race experience.
-Don't stress out if you have difficulty sleeping the night before.
+Don't stress out if you have difficulty sleeping Saturday night.
 By being well rested you will have plenty of reserves to toss and turn a bit.

 5) Listen To Your Body: